tdhopper/c.tdhopper.com/content/post/good-programming-languages-are-nice-but-not-vital.md

 ---
-title: Good programming languages are nice, but not vital
+title: Good programming languages are nice but not vital
 date: 2024-04-03T11:46:00.000Z
 description: While no programming language is perfect with the right tools and effort, you can work effectively with any of them.